cmuparlay/parlaylib/examples/README.md

 # Parlaylib Examples

-A collection of parallel algorithms based on parlaylib.
+A collection of parallel algorithms based on ParlayLib.

 Each example contains a .h file which contains the implementation, and a .cpp file which has some test code to run it.